Low Dose CT Lung Cancer Screening Program

 CT uses ionizing radiation (x-rays) to create images of your chest and lungs.
 Ionizing radiation can cause cell damage and may increase your risk of developing malignancy.
 For your safety, the amount of radiation for your exam is kept to a minimum.

-Please call (309) 624-5864 to see if you qualify for a low dose CT Lung Cancer Screening TODAY!
+Please call (309) 683-4939 to see if you qualify for a free low dose CT Lung Cancer Screening TODAY!